-- Is the EHC Plan still appropriate? - Are the child's needs being adequately met? - What progress has the child made towards the outcomes? - Have the circumstances changed? - Is any additional or alternative provision required? - Are any further assessments necessary?
+- Is the EHC Plan still appropriate? - · Are the child's needs being adequately met? - What progress has the child made towards the outcomes? - · Have the circumstances changed? - Is any additional or alternative provision required? - Are any further assessments necessary?

 Parents/carers, class teacher, SENDCO and other relevant professionals will attend the Annual Review meeting.
 Copies of the report, minutes of the Annual Review meeting and any supporting documentation are sent to the Local Authority within 14 days of the meeting and circulated to all relevant parties.
 The Annual Review of a Y5 pupil should also aim to give clear recommendations as to the type of educational provision the child will require at the secondary stage.
 It is therefore recommended that parents/carers visit any secondary schools they may be considering for their child on secondary transfer, to offer an informed choice of provision.
-The SEND Code of Practice emphasises the importance of parent/carer involvement and pupil involvement throughout the SEND process.